iwcharlton/minecraft-monitor/README.md

 # The Minecraft Monitor

-The minecraft-monitor was created as a small, lightweight web-app that I could run alongside my Minecraft Server to give my basic visibility and control over the everyday things so I wouldn't have to ssh onto my server all the time to start it, stop it, update settings, add people onto the whitelist and so on.
+The minecraft-monitor was created as a small, lightweight web-app that I could run alongside my Minecraft Server to give me basic visibility and control over the everyday things so I wouldn't have to ssh onto my server all the time to start it, stop it, update settings, add people onto the whitelist and so on.